 - Apostilles/Authentication of a Public Notary’s Seal/Signature – U.S. Embassies and Consulates do not have the authority to affix an Apostille.
 To obtain an Apostille on:

-- Medallion Signature Guarantees – These can only be provided by a financial institution participating in the Securities Exchange Commission medallion signature guarantee program.
-The following institutes have advised that they can provide Medallion Signature Guarantees in Australia:
+- Medallion Signature Guarantees – This service can only be provided by a financial institution participating in the U.S. Securities and Exchange Commission’s medallion signature guarantee program.
+The following financial institution may be able to provide a Medallion Signature Guarantee in Australia:

 - Certified Copies of Documents NOT Issued by the Department of State – For certified true copies of non-Department of State documents, please refer to the relevant issuing authority or office.